integrity/integrity-irc/README.markdown

 Setup Instructions
 ==================

-Just install this gem via `sudo gem install -s http://gems.github.com sr-integrity-irc` and then in your Rackup (ie, `config.ru`) file:
+Just install this gem with `gem install integrity-irc` and then in your Rackup (ie, `config.ru`) file:

     require "rubygems"
     require "integrity/notifier/irc"